Dear Students and Parents,

 All athletes must pass a school-provided sport’s physical conducted by the school family physician before participating in any sport.
 Athletes who are injured must be released by a school or family physician.

 A student who is absent from school is not allowed to participate in practice or games that day.
 A student must be in attendance at least five periods to be eligible to participate.
-Special circumstances must be approved by the building Principal and Athletic Director, Ex. college visit, funeral, etc.
+Special circumstances must be approved by the building principal and athletic director (Example: college visit, funeral, etc.).

 ATHLETIC AWARD SYSTEM